 There are countermeasures and approaches that transportation agencies can utilize to reduce risks and mitigate impacts of cyber incidents.
 Significant work has been accomplished in cybersecurity, especially in the areas of IT/network security and most recently in control system (ICS) cybersecurity.
-The National Institute of Standards and Technology (NIST), the Federal Information Processing Standards (FIPS), with transportation specific guidance available from APTA and FHWA, have developed recommended practices and standards.
+The National Institute of Standards and Technology (NIST), the Federal Processing Standards Information (FIPS), with transportation specific guidance available from APTA and FHWA, have developed recommended practices and standards.
 There are international standards and recommendations from the International Organization for Standardization (ISO), the Information Systems Audit and the Control Association (ISACA), and Control Objectives for Information and related Technology (COBIT).

-Security working groups such as the Computer Security Incident Response Team (CSIRT) and the Computer Emergency Response Team (CERT), and ICS CERT, which responds to breaches of cybersecurity, have compiled resources of recommended practices that can be applied across all industries.
+Security working groups such as the Computer Security Incident Response Team (CSIRT) and the Computer Emergency Response Team (CERT), and ICS CERT, which responds to breaches of cybersecurity, compiled have resources of recommended practices that can be applied across all industries.
 This section provides high-level approaches to reduce vulnerabilities and mitigate impacts of incidents and an overview by category, of specific areas to address as part of cybersecurity.

-Selected Technical Guidance

-NIST SP 800-62 Guide to Industrial Control Systems (ICS) Security, 2nd Edition, 2015.
+Selected Technical Guidance NIST SP 800-62 Guide to Industrial Control Systems (ICS) Security, 2nd Edition, 2015.
 NIST SP 800-53 Recommended Security Controls for Federal Information Systems and Organizations, 2009.

-APTA Recommended Practice:

-Securing Control and

-Communications Systems in Rail

-Transit Environments Parts I, II and

-III

-Critical Controls for Effective Cyber Defense, 20 Critical Security Controls - Version 4.1, COBIT, 2013
+APTA Recommended Practice: Securing Control and Communications Systems in Rail Transit Environments Parts I, II and Ш Critical Controls for Effective Cyber Defense, 20 Critical Security Controls - Version 4.1, COBIT, 2013 21 Steps to Improve Cyber Security of SCADA Networks, U.S. Department of comprehensive guidance and recommendations for a broad range of risks.
+For example The Critical Controls for Effective Cyber Defense (COBIT, 2013) is consensus list of the best techniques that

-21 Steps to Improve Cyber Security of SCADA Networks, U.S. Department of Energy, Infrastructure Security and Energy Restoration Committee, 2007
+Energy, Infrastructure Security and Energy Restoration Committee, 2007